kunalbhatia2601/backend-project/readme.md

 ## Features

 1. **User Registration:**
-   - Register users by providing their name, email, and password.
+   - Register users by providing their name, username, and password.
 2. **Display Users:**
    - View all registered users in a table format on the frontend.